KillahPotatoes/KP-Ranks/README.md

 ## Description:
 This mod provides a automatic ranksign system for players, based on the users own config via dedicated server userconfig files or via unit init line in the editor.

-The ranksign for the german Bundeswehr (green and brown ranksigns) and the US Army are implemented.
+The ranksign for the german Bundeswehr (green and brown ranksigns), the US Army and Croatian Army are implemented.
 They will be automaticly attached to a players uniform.

 ## Features:
-* 3x 20 ranks for german "Flecktarn", "Tropentarn" and for US troops. (from the bottom til Colonel / Oberst)
+* Ranks for German "Flecktarn", "Tropentarn", US Army and Croatian Troops. (from the bottom til Colonel / Oberst)
 * Server owners can manage the applied ranks with a serverside userconfig file, where they can list every player via steamID and the proper rank for them.
 * Missionmakers can set the rank of a player unit via init line.
 * The ranksign get's reapplied after uniform change or opening the arsenal.